-- 3.1 The Course of Fire may override the shooting rules for safety purposes. - 3.2 Shooting Styles - A. Freestyle - B. Strong Hand Only (SHO) - C. Weak Hand Only (WHO) - D. Not Strong Hand Supported (NSHS) - 1.
-Any style except strong hand, supported. - E. Retention - 1.
-Must be shot with the strong hand controlling the firearm - 2.
-Some point on the strong side arm, between the elbow and wrist, must be in contact with the torso. - 3.
-Targets required to be shot from retention must be one yard or less from the shooting position. - A. The +0 zone may be cut out - 4.
-Requires that the shooter be stationary or backing away during initial engagement. - 3.3 The order of shots on individual targets may not be specified. (i.e., "2 to the body and 1 to the head" is a legal requirement; "2 to the body and THEN 1 to the head" is not.)
-This also applies to targets in an array. - 3.4 Target Distances - A. 40 yard maximum for normal targets to be shot Freestyle - B. 15 yard maximum for required Freestyle head shots. - C. 10 yard maximum for SHO - D. 10 yard maximum for WHO - E. 10 yard maximum for initial engagement of targets required to be shot while moving - 3.5 Any target may be reengaged at any time or place, as long as it is safe to do so. (see 1.2 C.4)
+- 3.1 The Course of Fire may override the shooting rules for safety purposes.

+- 3.2 Shooting Styles

+- A. Freestyle

+- B. Strong Hand Only (SHO)

+- C. Weak Hand Only (WHO)

+- D. Not Strong Hand Supported (NSHS)

+- 1. Any style except strong hand, supported.

+- E. Retention

+- 1. Must be shot with the strong hand controlling the firearm

+- 2. Some point on the strong-side arm, between the elbow and wrist, must be in contact with the torso.

+- 3. Targets required to be shot from retention must be one yard or less from the shooting position.

+- A. The +0 zone may be cut out

+- 4. Requires that the shooter be stationary or backing away during initial engagement.

+- 3.3 The order of shots on individual targets may not be specified. (i.e., "2 to the body and 1 to the head" is a legal requirement: "2 to the body and THEN 1 to the head" is not.)
+This also applies to targets in an array. - 3.4 Target Distances - A. 40 yard maximum for targets to be shot Freestyle - B. 15 yard maximum for required Freestyle head shots. - C. 10 yard maximum for SHO - D. 10 yard maximum for WHO - E. 10 yard maximum for initial engagement of targets required to be shot while moving - 3.5 Any target may be reengaged at any time or place, as long as it is safe to do so. (see 1.2 B5c) - 3.6 Reshoots - A. Reshoots are mandatory under the following circumstances: - 1.
-3.6 Reshoots

-- A. Reshoots are mandatory under the following circumstances: - 1.
 Prop failure - 2.
 If the SO stops for a perceived squib and it is determined that there was no squib. - 3.
 The shooter was allowed to start in the wrong position. - a.
 This was determined prior to the next shooter arriving at the starting line. - 4.
-If the target is not taped between shooters and the SO cannot definitively call the score - B. Reshoots are optional under the following circumstances: - 1.
+If the target is not taped between shooters and the SO cannot definitively call the score - 5.
+If the eye or hearing protection inadvertently becomes dislodged. - 6.
+Safety officer gives an incorrect stage briefing - B. If eye or ear protection is deliberately dislodged no reshoot is given (see 19.1 D2) - 1.
+Stage is scored as it exists at that point - 2.
+If this action is the result of a safety concern a reshoot will be given. - a. example While running the course of fire an ejected case lodges between the shooter's face and glasses. - C. Reshoots are optional under the following circumstances: (Prior to scoring) - 1.
 If the SO thinks he may have interfered with the shooter, he may offer a reshoot.
 (SO interference) - a.
 The shooter may accept or decline, at his discretion. - b.
 If the shooter believes that SO interference took place, he may request a reshoot.
 If the SO rejects the request, the shooter may ask for the Match Director to make the final decision. - 2.
 Any offer, request or acceptance of a reshoot must be made prior to the targets being scored. - 3.
-Freestanding steel targets that rotate beyond 45 degrees but do not fall (See 31.6) - C. Reshoots are not given under the following circumstances: - 1.
+Freestanding steel targets that rotate beyond 45 degrees but do not fall (See 31.6) - D. Reshoots are not given under the following circumstances: - 1.
 Mental errors - 2.
 Firearm malfunctions (See 17.12) - 3.
-Failure to understand the Course of Fire - 4.
-Failure to wear a required concealment garment - D. Local Match Exception (See 17.12 B) - 3.7 Concealment Garments - A. Required unless stated otherwise in the Course of Fire - 1.
-At local matches, this requirement may be overridden by the Match Director due to excessive heat - B. When standing straight, must conceal the holster and gun completely. - 3.8 Coaching by the SO while running the Course of Fire - A. Is encouraged at local matches - B. Is not permitted at sanctioned events - (Continued on next page)
+Failure to understand the Course of Fire - E. Local Match Exception (See 17.12 B) - 3.7 Concealment Garments - A. Not required - 3.8 Coaching by the SO while running the Course of Fire - A. Is encouraged at local matches - B. Is not permitted at sanctioned events - 3.9 Flashlights - A. Handheld flashlights must remain in the shooter's possession while in use - B. Weapon-mounted lights - 1.
+Guns so equipped must be within weight limits - 2.
+Must be functional

-3.9 Flashlights

-A. Handheld flashlights must remain in the shooter's possession while in use

-- B. Weapon-mounted lights - 1.
-Guns so-equipped must be within weight limits